 Note 8: The Ethernet component current is independent of the supply rail voltage (2.5V or 3.3V) of the transformer.
-Two copper TP operation is assumed.
-Current is half if one PHY is using 100BASE-FX mode.
-Current is zero if both PHYs are using 100BASE-FX mode.
+Two internal PHY copper TP operation is assumed.
+Current is half if only one PHY is enabled or if one PHY is using 100BASE-FX mode.
+Current is zero if neither PHY is enabled or if both PHYs are using 100BASE-FX mode.